 Haweswater Hotel to Shap

 Continue along the south side of the reservoir through Naddle Forest and its oak trees, heath and scrub to Burnbanks built to house those building the reservoir.
 Past Thornthwaite Force, a pretty cascade of water, continue to the ruins of Shap Abbey, a twelfth century monastery for the Premonstratensian Order of White Canons.
 Just beyond are the 3,000 B.C. late Neolithic Shap Stones and Avenue, the Thunder Stone and Goggleby Stone most prominent.
 Nearby stands Keld Chapel thought to be the Abbey’s chantry chapel.
+We will meet you for a transfer to your hotel where you stay 2 nights.

 9. 9.
 Day nine